Wayfarer-Labs/owl-control/README.md

 ## 🎮 What is OWL Control?

-OWL Control records your gameplay sessions (video + keyboard/mouse inputs) from games, using OBS to do the recording work.
+OWL Control records your gameplay sessions (video + keyboard/mouse inputs) from games, using OBS behind the scenes to do the recording work.
 This data can be uploaded to create a public dataset that researchers worldwide can use to train AI models.

 **[The games list](./GAMES.md)** is a list of the games we're most actively seeking data for.
 Other first- and third-person games are acceptable, but check in with us if possible.